Cancellation for $(G,n)$-complexes and the Swan finiteness obstruction: Introduction

-\textbf{Acknowledgment.} I would like to thank my supervisor F. E. A. Johnson whose suggestion that I read `Swan's long paper' \cite{Sw83} was largely the inspiration for this work.
-I would also like to thank Pol van Hoften for helpful comments.
+I would like to thank my PhD supervisor F. E. A. Johnson whose suggestion that I read `Swan's long paper' \cite{Sw83} was largely the inspiration for this work.
+I would also like to thank the referees for a number of helpful comments which improved the exposition of this article.
+This work was supported by the UK Engineering and Physical Sciences Research Council (EPSRC) grant EP/N509577/1 as well as the Heilbronn Institute for Mathematical Research.